SR--/placecolor/example.experiment.color-timeline.md

 - [ ] Output full table as a CSV file @wrdwllm
 - [ ] Include groups of colours with representative sentences as tables @wrdwllm
 - [ ] Draft examples/images from list of ideas @wrdwllm
+- [ ] Embed GIFS of screen captures for examples that are not fully interactive @wrdwllm

 <p></p>